Skip to main content

 12 mentions Positive Neutral Negative

-• “While I never personally had any performance issues (almost always getting anywhere from 160-220 fps), this game is built on UE5 and is missing features like toggled DLSS.
-It would be great to have the ability to run completely native and not use TSR.”
+• “While I never personally had any performance issues (almost always getting anywhere from 160-220 fps), this game is built on UE5 and is missing features like DLSS toggle.
+At least give us the ability to run completely native and not use TSR.”

-• “I was skeptical because of the negative reviews, but the sim is fun and the graphics are super nice.
-The performance is good when you turn off the automatic framerate cap (dynamic framerate).”
+• “I was skeptical about this sim due to negative reviews, but the performance is good when you turn off automatic framerate cap (dynamic framerate or whatever it is called).”

 • “Performance: I have a relatively high-end PC and I can run the game comfortably on ultra settings.”